DanielGelfand/YoRPG_RPG/README.md

 3. Add Monster Names

 ### How To Play
-Begin by choosing the difficulty.
-(Add more here)
+1. Begin by choosing the difficulty.
+2. Enter your name and pick a class
+3. Input 1 or 2 based on whether you feel lucky.
+4. Repeat until you perish.